-Your assignment this week is in three parts:
+Your first assignment is in three parts:

 #1: Write down your main reason(s) for freelancing.

 #2: Write down your thoughts about the type of writing (or editing) you might want to do.

 #3: Write down your ideas about what topics you could write about, based on your professional life, personal life, and/or hobbies and interests.